 We have created a habit of checking our phones before going to bed.
 Do you know that the blue light emitted by your phone’s screen can give you sleepless nights?
 Better keep it away; instead, read a book before going to bed.
 A good rest is essential for setting the mood for the next day.
 Clinically 8-hour rest is required for an average adult body.

 Fight Depression: Take The Right Kind of Fuel

 We know that ‘Depression’ is a mental illness.
 So, is it starts with the mind and ends within it?
 No, sometimes, physical problems can trigger mental stress.
-If a person is suffering from a long-time illness, then his/her mental state can degrade.
-Taking the right kind of fuel for our body is the basics of keeping our body healthy.
-Choose your diet wisely, fill it with lots of vegetables, fruits.
+If a person suffers from a long-time illness, his/her mental state can degrade.
+Taking the right fuel for our body is the basis of keeping our body healthy.
+Choose your diet wisely, and fill it with lots of vegetables and fruits.
 Stay away from fast food.
 Always remember, ‘dehydration is a soldier’s worst enemy.’
-Take adequate water (2-3 liters per day) for fuelling up your body.
+Take adequate water (2-3 liters daily) to fuel your body.

 Fight Depression: Stop Unnessecery Conflicts in your Mind

 We think overthinking is a mental illness, a disease.
 Scientist’s day-to-day job obliges them to overthink.
 Should we consider them as mentally ill?
 Overthinking isn’t the problem; negative thinking is.
 When you have conflicts in your mind, try sorting them out based on reality rather than based on beliefs.

 Fight Depression: Don’t Take Decisions With A Problematic Mind